Integrate

 }

-POST /agent/auth/claim · start the claim
+POST /agent/identity/claim · start the claim (anonymous only)

 json